mschmitt/shocpp/README.md

 ## OCPP observations on go-eCharger Gemini

 - OCPP compliance
-  - *TriggerMessage* call supported since FW 055.7 Beta.
+  - *TriggerMessage* call for *MeterValues* supported since FW 055.7 Beta.

+- Locally known RFID tags
+  - 055.5: Sends locally known RFID tags to OCPP for authorization.
+Once authorized, consumption is reported to OCPP (*StartTransaction/StopTransaction*) and also added to the local RFID slot.
+The consumption after *RemoteStartTransaction* for the same RFID tag's ID is also added to the RFID slot.
+  - 055.7 BETA: Accepts locally known RFID tags without any OCPP interaction, but adds consumption to the next free (unassigned) RFID configuration slot.

 - Reconnect and reboot behaviour
   - If the charger reconnects after loss of the websocket connection, it checks back in with a *BootNotification*.